Transfer / Exchange / Visiting Students

 As soon as possible

-In mid-June, the Office of Admission will mail a matriculation packet to you.
-This packet will contain paper copies of certain forms (though all forms included in the packet are available on this website as downloadable PDFs), as well as instructions for how to activate your Vassar account.
+In June, the Office of Admission emailed a matriculation packet to you, including instructions for activating your Vassar account.
 You will need your login credentials to complete many of the tasks listed below.

 - Set up your Vassar email.
 Your Vassar username and activation code, as well as instructions on activating your Vassar Account, are available in your status portal.
 Your Vassar email account can be accessed at mail.google.com or from any Google login prompt; log in with your full email address and password.
 Your email address will be your username followed by @vassar.edu (i.e, email@example.com).
 For more information, please visit the Computing, IDs & Phones FAQ.
 If you have questions or require assistance, you may contact the CIS Service Desk at firstname.lastname@example.org or call (845) 437-7224 during normal business hours.